spesml/spesml.github.io/3_Plugin/06_functional_viewpoint.md

 The Functional Viewpoint then consists of three model types:

-- Functional Black-box Model: Contains all system functions and structures them in a hierarchy
+- **Functional Black-box Model**: Contains all system functions and structures them in a hierarchy
-- Functional White-box Model: Describes the decomposition of one particular system function into a set of related white-box functions
+- **Functional White-box Model**: Describes the decomposition of one particular system function into a set of related white-box functions
-- Mode Model: Describes operational states of the system.
+- **Mode Model**: Describes operational states of the system.
 These operational states can be referenced in mode channels that describe dependencies between system functions.

 ## Method